ChatGPT 10 min read

 Heavy edit (full rewrite, kept argument)11%22 / 25

 The pattern is consistent: a few rewritten paragraphs lower the score but rarely past the 20% display threshold.
-A full hand rewrite usually clears it but takes hours.
-Structural humanization handles it in fifteen seconds and lands lower than the manual rewrite — because the engine is targeting the specific patterns Turnitin scores against, while a manual rewrite usually misses one or two.
+A full hand rewrite changes more of it but takes hours.
+Structural humanization does the same kind of work in fifteen seconds — it targets the specific patterns Turnitin scores against, where a manual rewrite usually misses one or two.

 Why running ChatGPT through QuillBot makes things worse